 Bark Now Monitors the Anonymous Messaging App Lipsi

 Do you ever wish you could tell a friend they need to change without the risk of harming your relationship?
 Lipsi — the anonymous messaging app that’s available in the Google Play Store and the App Store — wants to make sharing anonymous opinions easier than ever.
-Like other anonymous messaging apps, this platform poses potential risks that parents should consider.
+Like other anonymous messaging apps, the Lipsi app poses potential risks that parents should consider.
 Bark now detects potential issues on Lipsi on Android devices by monitoring chats, comments, and the posts your child views.

 Officially, users have to be at least 18 years old to create a Lipsi account, but there is no additional verification required.
 That means kids can still easily access the features, making this an app that you should definitely have on your radar.
-In this post, Bark breaks down everything you need to know about Lipsi.
+In this post, Bark breaks down everything you need to know about the Lipsi app.

 All the Ways to Connect on Lipsi